dvdmtw98/notes/MainVault/software-engineering/programming-languages/c/c.md

 #### Arrays
 Name of arrays in C stores the base address of the array

-#### Include Statements
-The include statements that are used in C are called as "Preprocessor Directives"
-They are macros that copies the content of the source file of the header into our code before compilation

 #### Library Files
 To include the **Math library** (libm.a) in a program we need to specify the `-lm` flag